Addepar/ember-table/tests/dummy/app/pods/docs/guides/body/occlusion/template.md

   whether an array mutation is an append, prepend, or complete replacement.
 It defaults to the object identity `"@identity"`.

+* `containerSelector`: A selector string used by the vertical-collection to select the element from which to calculate the viewable height.
+It defaults to the table id `"#{tableId}"`.

 {{#docs-demo as |demo|}}
   {{#demo.example}}
     {{!
 BEGIN-SNIPPET docs-example-occlusion.hbs }}